 The OAuth flow can seem byzantine with multiple steps that must be completed before you can make a signed API call.

 I have broken down the OAuth flow into individual, self-contained PHP scripts that can be run from the command line, from requesting a token to making a signed API call.

-This tutorial focuses on interfacing with that Yahoo Social APIs using OAuth.
+This tutorial focuses on interfacing with Yahoo Social APIs using OAuth 1.0.
 Yahoo publishes SDKs that make your life easier, but if you need to debug OAuth problems, then you need to understand the OAuth requests and responses in detail.

 My scripts are deliberately devoid of any web session interactions, database interactions, or even command line option handling, just to keep them as simple as possible.
 It’s straight, standalone procedural code, no objects.
 If you want to change something, just edit the code and run it.

 The goal of the code is to be as transparent as possible, to show you exactly what is sent and what is received.
 If you look at the code in getreqtok.php, getacctok.php, and refacctok.php, you can see that they can be combined easily into one function, but they are separated for clarity.

 For the rest of this tutorial, I will refer to Step numbers which are documented in the YDN OAuth Quick Start Guide’s, Chapter 4, OAuth Authorization Flow.

 Input: select the list of apis you want to call.

 Output: consumer key and consumer secret.